InvertGames/uFrame.Documentation/tutorials/getting-started-for-uframe-mvvm-16/tutorial-6.md

-uFrame MVVM 1.6 Getting Started VI
+# uFrame MVVM 1.6 Getting Started VI

-Overall Idea
+### Overall Idea

-This tutorial tends to explain collection bindings.
-It show how LevelSelectScreen uses collection binding to show list of available levels.
-Finally it shows how to make a simple change: how to show local user information inside of MainMenu.
+This tutorial tends to explain Collections.

-Steps
+### Steps

-SubSystem node explained in details
+1. SubSystem node explained in details
-Learn how to register instance of a viewmodel inside of SubSystem node Learn how to apply initial values to the ViewModel Learn how to modify UserManagementService
+2. Learn how to register instance of a ViewModel inside of SubSystem node
+3. Learn how to apply initial values to the ViewModel
+4. Learn how to modify UserManagementService
-Learn how to create Views
+5. Learn how to create Views
-Learn how to place View in the scene
+6. Learn how to place View in the scene
-Learn how to bind View to a registered viewmodel instance.
+7. Learn how to bind View to a registered ViewModel instance
-Perform final test.
+8. Perform final test

-Average Time
+### Average Time
 8-10 minutes

+## Transcription